am12/csf/csf_assign03/README.txt

     Store misses: 9236
     Total cycles: 9353719

-    Based on this information, we can see that lru and fifo eviction types work equally well
+    Based on this information, we can see that lru and fifo eviction types work equally well.